manuzrpEd/ClassificationModel-InVehicleCoupon/README.md

 # Results

 When we look at the data, we see that a few variables have categories with a relatively higher number of coupon acceptances.
-For example 1-day expiration coupons have a relatively higher number of coupon acceptances with respect to 2-hour expiration coupons.
+For example, 1-day expiration coupons have a relatively higher number of coupon acceptances with respect to 2-hour expiration coupons.
+As a second example, drivers whose destination is classified as 'Not Urgent Place' vs 'Home' or 'Work' have a relatively higher number of coupon acceptances.

 <p float="left">
   <img src="https://github.com/manuzrpEd/ClassificationModel-InVehicleCoupon/blob/main/img/crosstab_expiration.png" alt="crosstab_expiration"/>
   <img src="https://github.com/manuzrpEd/ClassificationModel-InVehicleCoupon/blob/main/img/crosstab_destination.png" alt="crosstab_destination"/>
  </p>